 Why You'll Love This Recipe

-- Dirty Rice, also called Louisiana rice dressing, is a convenient one-pot meal made by browning meat, sautéing vegetables, and cooking rice, all in the same pot.
+- Dirty Rice, also known as Louisiana rice dressing, is a delicious one-pot meal made by browning meat, sautéing vegetables, and cooking rice all in the same pot.

 What's in Dirty Rice?